How to Block Pop-Up Adverts on Android

-Nowadays most desktop browsers block pop-ups and unwanted advertisements as a matter of course, but what about blocking on Android?
+Nowadays, most desktop browsers block pop-ups and unwanted advertisements as a matter of course, but what about blocking on Android?
 Even if you’re using a smartphone, there are ways to stop annoying and sometimes harmful pop-up advertisements.

-- Open up the app’s settings.
-This is usually by the “three dots” (⋮) menu button but will vary by manufacturer.
+- Open up the app’s Settings.
+This is usually done by tapping the three dots (⋮) menu button but will vary by manufacturer.

 - Open Chrome on Android.